SoldierChen/HomePage/_pages/about.md

 My research aims to build sustainable computing solutions by means of *hardware acceleration* and *system optimization*.

-In particular, I am interested in investigating algorithm-architecture codesigned accelerators, which can be implemented on FPGAs or integrated with RISCVs, for emerging applications such as graph processing, databases, and machine learning.
+In particular, I am interested in investigating algorithm-hardware codesigned accelerators, which can be implemented on FPGAs or integrated with RISCVs, for data processing such as graph analytics, databases, and machine learning.
 In addition, I am interested in redesigning the system stack for heterogeneous computing environments that feature diverse computing resources (e.g., CPUs, FPGAs, GPUs, and NPUs) and new interconnects (e.g., CXL).